Visit Pantelleria: hot springs, caves, complete guide

 If you don’t have a car, the bus (Pantelleria-Tracino line) will drop you off at the ‘Bivio Kamma Gadir’ stop, less than a kilometre away (10 minutes walk).

-Arriving on the coast, the landscape is elegant, with white roofs and terraces overlooking the sea.
+Along the coast, you can admire an elegant landscape with its scattered white roofs and terraces overlooking the sea.

 The vaulted, whitewashed roofs of these dammusi (island houses) allow rainwater (scarce on the island) to be collected in cisterns.